ritterim/rimdev-blog/src/content/posts/2023-07-12-astro-redirects.md

 Now it looks like you _used_ to be able to do this, and still might depending on your version of Astro.
 The [Astro.redirect](https://docs.astro.build/en/reference/errors/static-redirect-not-available/) method is depricated as of version 2.6.
 No worries though.
 I'll be showing you a different method that Astro reccomends using the `meta refresh attribute`.

-Before I get into the nuts and bolts of the post I must admit that my attention to detail in the Astro docs was pretty lacking because I missed them suggest the use of the meta refresh.
-I did, however, see this in [Lyod Atkinson's post](https://www.lloydatkinson.net/posts/2022/static-site-redirects-with-astro/) on his blog.
+Before I get into the nuts and bolts of the post, I must admit that my attention to detail in the Astro docs was pretty lacking because I missed them suggesting the use of the meta refresh.
+I did, however, see this in [Lloyd Atkinson's post](https://www.lloydatkinson.net/posts/2022/static-site-redirects-with-astro/) on his blog.
 In his post, Atkinson shows us how he uses the meta refresh attribute to redirect to his latest blog post.
-In our case we wanted our redirect to be specific so we didn't need to worry about some of the extra stuff Lloyd was doing.
+In our case, we wanted our redirect to be specific so we didn't need to worry about some of the extra stuff Lloyd was doing.

 I decided to start in the file that I would be redirecting from.
 For this post, I'll create a redirect page.